Updated: Feb 12

 Building a Grant Seeking Strategy and Relationship Building Strategies are worthwhile investments of time and money.
 Create your Grant Seeking Strategy by thinking through and writing down your plan to pursue grants this year.
 You can engage a grant writer or nonprofit consultant or do it on your own, however it is MUCH better to engage a professional.
 Their outside viewpoint opens the door to opportunities that aren't always as obvious.

 After creating a Grant Seeking Strategy, use this strategy to form your relationship-building strategy.
-Who do I need to connect with?
+Whom do I need to connect with?
 What collaborations would be helpful?
-Building and maintaining relationships with current and potential funders are key to receiving grants years over year.
+Building and maintaining relationships with current and potential funders are key to receiving grants years after year.

 Track Your Impact- Stat